optozorax/unasanu/content/en/index.md

 ## David Deutsch

 David Deutsch authored the book “The Fabric of Reality” [\[41\]].
-It’s an interesting read and I recommend it for personal development.
+It's an interesting read and I recommend it for personal development.

 The book broadly defends the many-worlds interpretation of quantum mechanics, and raises arguments that could be applied to unasanu.